Technologicat/unpythonic/macro_extras/README.md

 ```
 </details>

-As seen in the examples, the syntax is similar to ``unpythonic.lispylet``.
+As seen in the examples, the syntax is similar to [``unpythonic.lispylet``](../doc/features.md#lispylet-alternative-syntax).
 Assignment to variables in the environment is supported via the left-shift syntax ``x << 42``.

 The bindings are given as macro arguments as ``((name, value), ...)``, the body goes into the ``[...]``.

 #### Alternate syntaxes

-*Added in v0.12.0.* The following Haskell-inspired, perhaps more pythonic alternate syntaxes are now available:
+The following Haskell-inspired, perhaps more pythonic alternate syntaxes are now available:

 ```python
 let[((x, 21),